playcanvas/developer.playcanvas.com/content/en/shader-editor/overview/graphs/index.md

 ### Sub Graphs

-The second type of graph, namely Sub Graphs are used to create useful functions that can then be used elsewhere.
+The second type of graph in Shader Editor are Sub Graphs.
+These don't directly define a material, but instead encapsulate some useful functionality which can then be given used elsewhere.
+Sub Graphs can be used either in other Sub Graphs or directly in Material Graphs.

-Sub Graphs don't contain Material Nodes, but instead pass data in and out via Input and Output Nodes.
+Sub Graphs don't contain Material Nodes, but instead pass data in and out using Input and Output Nodes.

-For example, this is a simple Sub Graph which adds two floats together:
+For example, this is a simple Sub Graph that adds two floats together:

 ![Sub Graph Example][3]